 9.1.
 There is a continuum of SEN provision in all Wiltshire non-selective secondary schools for all pupils with SEND.
-Individual arrangements will be made for any pupils with high level needs attending the grammar schools.
+Individual arrangements will be made for any pupils with SEN attending the grammar schools.
 Below is given a synopsis of the continuum of SEN provision.
-This is however only an overview and should not be used in isolation from the banding descriptors to support admission decisions.
+This is however only an overview and should not be used in isolation from the Wiltshire banding descriptors to support admission decisions.
 For those pupils registered for Pupil Premium (and Plus) this funding should also contribute to development and funding of interventions.

-Primary SEN Designation SEN Support Named Pupil Allowance ELP Alternative provision Thrive Hubs Special School (Academy and maintained) Independent Special School Cognition and Learning SEN Support is an Band 1 and 2 although there may be cases Upper band one & lower 2 & May be utilised in addition to ELP or May be utilised in addition to For most pupils on upper band 1 and above Band 4 and above where the ASD appropriate option for all where bands 3 and 4 may also be met in occasionally 3 and 4 if appropriate and it NPA.
-A student may well, have a ELP, NPA and alternative where a mainstream environment is complexity of a student's needs Communication and Interaction pupils who are on Inclusion band 0.
-These pupils may mainstream particularly in areas of physical or sensory impairment can be clearly shown that a mainstream environment is better than special school package of support funded from a number of sources. provision where SEMH needs are identified. detrimental to educational progression and wellbeing and a curriculum leading cannot be met without highly specialised support Sensory Impairment have a My support plan or towards GCSEs (or equivalent) is not the Physical Impairment or disability have a school based Individual N/A primary consideration.
-Social Emotional and Mental Health Education Plan To be used where the pupil has a long term or escalating mental health issue which can be met through provision best coordinated and led by the school where the student can still access mainstream curriculums N/A The main approach to responding to social and emotional needs (including difficult or troubling behaviour) of young people with SEMH in mainstream secondary settings A supportive approach for young people experiencing SEMH issues, either over the short or long term Currently Downland School which is coeducational from September 2017.
+Primary SEN Designation SEN Support Named Pupil Allowance ELP Alternative provision Thrive Hubs Special School (Academy and maintained) Independent Special School Cognition and Learning ASD Communication and Interaction SEN Support is an appropriate option for all pupils who are on Inclusion band 0.
+These Band 1 and 2 although there may be cases where bands 3 and 4 may also be met in mainstream particularly in areas of physical or sensory Upper band 1 & lower and upper 2 & occasionally 3 and 4 if appropriate and it can be clearly shown that a mainstream environment is better May be utilised in addition to ELP or NPA.
+A student may well, have a package of support funded from a number of sources.
+May be utilised in addition to ELP, NPA and alternative provision where SEMH needs are identified.
+For most pupils on upper band 1 and above where a mainstream environment is detrimental to educational progression and wellbeing and a Band 4 and above where the complexity of a student's needs cannot be met without highly specialised Sensory Impairment Physical Impairment or disability pupils may have a My support plan or have a school based Individual impairment than special school N/A curriculum leading towards GCSEs (or equivalent) is not the primary consideration. support Social Emotional and Mental Health Education Plan Social Emotional and To be used where the pupil has a long term or escalating mental health issue which can be met through provision best coordinated and led by the school where the student can still access mainstream curriculums N/A The main approach to responding to social and emotional needs (including difficult or troubling behaviour) of young people with SEMH in mainstream secondary settings A supportive approach for young people experiencing SEMH issues, either over the short or long term A special school.
 For those young people in band Upper one or above whose education is so significantly disrupted by their SEMH that over a sustained period they cannot progress in mainstream provision or with alternative provision.

 - 9.2.
-It is important to note that ELP is a specialist level of provision and should be built upon the provision that the school offers to pupils on NPA as well as those on School Support (My Support plan).
-This provision should include; - The assess, plan do, review processes - · Differentiation and quality first teaching - The capacity to adapt and respond to the changing needed of the pupils with SEN. - Tracking and monitoring processes which offer challenge and support to those working with Pupils with SEN - Training and CPD for staff - Technological support - Learning to learn skills and homework support - Orientation support including transition support from primary school, breakfast (start the day) clubs
+It is important to note that ELP is a specialist level of provision and should be built upon the provision that the school offers to pupils on NPA as well as those on SEN Support.
+The funding is almost identical to that made available in a special school as is expected to be of a similar calibre.
+This provision should include; - The assess, plan do, review processes - Differentiation and quality first teaching - The capacity to adapt and respond to the changing needed of the pupils with SEN. - Tracking and monitoring processes which offer challenge and support to those working with Pupils with SEN - Training and CPD for staff - Technological support - · Learning to learn skills and homework support - Orientation support including transition support from primary school, breakfast (start the day) clubs etc.